NikosKont/course-assignments/optimization-methods/svd-pca/README.md

 # SVD & PCA

-Implementation of SVD from scratch.
-Derivation and implementation of PCA using SVD.
-User similarity search in low-dimensional PCA space on the MovieLens dataset.
+Implementation of SVD using eigendecomposition, derivation and implementation of PCA using SVD, user similarity search in low-dimensional PCA space on the MovieLens dataset.